From Fungal Acne/Folliculitis to Clear Skin (with Pictures)

 Fungal acne has been the cool kid in the skin care community for a while now.
 And it’s because almost everyone can relate in one way or another.
 People find it comforting that maybe – just maybe – their stubborn, recurring pimples that resist treatment aren’t acne, but a different beast entirely.

-For the better part of my life, I’ve struggled with shocking skin.
-Not your typical ‘bad teenage skin’, but really awful stuff.
+That was because, for the better part of my life, I’ve struggled with shocking skin.
+Not your typical ‘bad teenage skin’ either, but really awful stuff.
+It caused me so much emotional pain: both in cruel comments and my own negative self-worth.
+I’ve literally had a child ask me if I had chickenpox – yikes.

+Even as I grew into skin care and found a good routine earlier than most and my skin improved, I’ve never had ‘good’ skin.
 My texture was never ever smooth, always slightly irritated and bumpy looking.
 No amount of makeup could cover it.
-It would drive me insane when friends said they couldn’t notice it, or my skin was fine, but I’d do their makeup and feel the softness of their skin and compare it to mine, and I knew that something was wrong.
+It would drive me insane when friends said they couldn’t notice it, or my skin was fine (to try to make me feel better), but I’d do their makeup and feel the softness of their skin and compare it to mine, and I knew that something was wrong.

 Even at its best and with perfect treatment, my skin would regularly relapse for seemingly no reason.
+Over time, I accepted that as my new normal.

-What a fungal flare up is like
+What a fungal flare-up looks and feels like

-Warning: Let’s hope you’re morbidly curious – this is yet another post that includes some graphic, unflattering, real photos of my skin.
+Warning: Let’s hope you’re morbidly curious – this is yet another post that includes some super graphic, unflattering, real photos of my skin.
 You’re not looking at a filter or my good angles – this is the real deal and it’s ugly!
 Also, please excuse the many lip/nostril close-ups I’m about to expose you to.

 The worst of the attacks came in waves.

-Every cycle of these flare ups would start the same – on an otherwise fine skin day, the absolutely tiniest of whiteheads would appear.
+Every cycle of these flare-ups would start the same – on an otherwise fine skin day, the absolutely tiniest of whiteheads would appear.

 Maybe it was one or two, or up to ten, but they were pinprick sized and grouped together.
 I could easily scratch them off with a finger, leaving behind only a tiny red mark.

+It was barely enough to take notice of.
 When you’ve suffered from terrible skin your whole life, you’d look at these and think “pfft, so what?”.
 And so would I.

-The worsening
+The spread and worsening

 Then, the next morning I’d wake up and my skin would feel rough.
 Really strange, like I’d got a layer of Elmer’s glue on and I just wanted to rub it off.
 It feels grainy and dry.
 When I looked in the mirror, my heart sank.
 I could see hundreds of teeny tiny inflamed whiteheads.